sctlcd/the-green-corner/README.md

 ### Known Issues <a name="KnownIssues"></a>

 - When a search entry matches with some results, this list is not displayed as expected in the Plant search results page.
-The search feature filters by common name or scientific name but the list rendering fails.
+The search results list fails to be displayed correctly.
+- When a category is updated/deleted, the category_name field associated in plants pages is not updated/deleted.

 Back to [top](#TableOfContents)